bem/bem-sdk/packages/cell/README.md

 ### tech

-Returns the tech of cell.
+Returns the tech of this cell.

 ```js
 const BemCell = require('@bem/sdk.cell');